 2. Plant in Spring

-Though lilies may be planted in spring or fall, most commercial growers don’t harvest until early fall.
-For this reason, lily bulbs are usually held in coolers for the winter and made available for purchase in spring.
+Though lilies may be planted in spring or fall, most commercial growers don’t harvest their lily bulbs until early fall.
+For this reason, the bulbs are usually held in coolers for the winter and made available for purchase in spring.

 3. Handle Lily Bulbs with Care

 Unlike tulips and daffodils, lily bulbs do not have a protective covering.
-Make sure to handle them gently to avoid breaking off the scales.
+When planting lilies, make sure to handle them gently to avoid breaking off the scales.
 The bulbs should also be planted as soon as possible so they don’t dry out.
 A little mold on the outer scales is normal and no cause for worry.

 4. Give Them Sun and Good Soil